2020 Sun Belt Conference football season

 The 2020 Sun Belt Conference football season was the 20th season of college football play for the Sun Belt Conference.
 The season began September 3, 2020 and concluded December 26, 2020 as part of the 2020–21 NCAA Division I FBS football season.
 The Sun Belt consists of 10 members in two divisions.
-The conference released its schedule on February 28, 2020, but numerous changes have been made since as a result of the COVID-19 pandemic.
+The conference released its schedule on February 28, 2020, but numerous changes were made due to the COVID-19 pandemic.

-Previous season

-The 2019 season began with Appalachian State and Louisiana topping the preseason media polls for the East and West Divisions, respectively.
-The season started well for the conference, as week one was headlined by conference member Georgia State upsetting Tennessee of the SEC.
-The first conference game took place during week four between Georgia State and Texas State, and saw the Bobcats pull out a three-point win in triple overtime.
-The regular season concluded on week fourteen, with Appalachian State (11–1, 7–1) topping the East Division and Louisiana (10–2, 7–1) topping the West, as predicted.
-The two teams met in the 2019 Sun Belt Conference Football Championship Game, which was hosted by Appalachian State at Kidd Brewer Stadium in Boone, North Carolina.
-The hosts prevailed, 45–38.

-Sun Belt teams went 3–2 in bowl games, with wins coming from Arkansas State, Appalachian State, and Louisiana.

 Preseason

 The conference released its preseason media poll and all-conference teams on August 25, 2020.